dead-seeds/Course2/Semester1/OperatingSystems/Memory Management/malloc().md

 If the size of the space requested is zero, the behavior is implementation-defined: either a null pointer is returned to indicate an error, or the behavior is as if the size were some nonzero value.

-`malloc()` will call the system call internally (in unix its `sbrk()`) to get the memory block which is greater in size than requested.
+`malloc()` will call the system call internally (in UNIX its [[sbrk()]]) to get the memory block which is greater in size than requested.
 Later if the user needs more memory then `malloc()` will give from the extra chunk that it got.

 A common trick to work around this is to store meta-information about a memory region in some space that we squirrel away just below the pointer that we return.
 Say the top of the heap is currently at `0x1000` and we ask for `0x400` bytes.
-Our current malloc will request `0x400` bytes from `sbrk` and return a pointer to `0x1000`.
-If we instead save, say, `0x10` bytes to store information about the block, our malloc would request `0x410` bytes from `sbrk` and return a pointer to `0x1010`, hiding our `0x10` byte block of meta-information from the code that's calling malloc.
+Our current `malloc` will request `0x400` bytes from [[sbrk()]] and return a pointer to `0x1000`.
+If we instead save, say, `0x10` bytes to store information about the block, our `malloc` would request `0x410` bytes from [[sbrk()]] and return a pointer to `0x1010`, hiding our `0x10` byte block of meta-information from the code that's calling `malloc`.

+1550 line:
+   Binmap

+    To help compensate for the large number of bins, a one-level index structure is used for bin-by-bin searching.  `binmap' is a bitvector recording whether bins are definitely empty so they can be skipped over during during traversals.
+The bits are NOT always cleared as soon as bins are empty, but instead only when they are noticed to be empty during traversal in malloc.

 Bins details from 1354 line
 +
 Chunk details from 1389 line
 +
-this scheme:
+Chunk scheme:
    **malloc_chunk details**:

     (The following includes lightly edited explanations by Colin Plumb.)